elm-land/elm-land/docs/faqs.md

 Many of the more recent features have come from users reporting on their experiences using Elm Land in practice.

-## "Can I do server-side rendering?"
+## "Does Elm Land support server-side rendering?"

 Elm Land focuses on creating and deploying __single-page applications__.
 This helps keep hosting costs low or, in most cases, completely free!